AnjaliBakshi17/Restaurant-Recommendation-Model/README.md

 - Understanding the different ways to deploy the model.

+## Future Scope

+Real-Time Data Integration: Automating data scraping to collect real-time restaurant information, ensuring that users receive the most up-to-date recommendations.

+Mobile App Development: Expanding the project with a mobile app to reach a wider audience and provide real-time, on-the-go restaurant recommendations based on user preferences and location.

+User Profiles and Ratings: Implementing user profiles, integrating real-time user reviews and ratings, and offering personalized restaurant suggestions for an enhanced and dynamic user experience.

+Promotion and Marketing: Incorporate tools for new restaurant owners to promote their establishments through the platform, including advertising opportunities, special promotions, and partnerships to increase visibility and customer engagement for their businesses.

 ## Contributions

 Contributions to this project are highly encouraged!
 Should you encounter any issues or have ideas for improvement.